shapeshkanth/TaskFlow/README.md

 - [XAMPP](https://www.apachefriends.org/download.html) (or another PHP server)
 - PHP (8.2 or higher is recommended)
 - Composer (for managing PHP dependencies)
+- laravel install 10.0    (Filament works with laravel 10.0, but may not support laravel 11.0 yet)
 - Node.js and npm (for JavaScript dependencies)

 ---